Read This Before You Buy Any Udemy Course

-Looking to learn coding this summer?
+Looking to learn coding with the help of video courses?
 Well, there are plenty of free resources on the Internet to quickly get you started but if you prefer proper instructor-led video courses, go with Udemy.
 If you are new here, Udemy is an online marketplace where you’ll find courses on everything from calligraphy to photography to programming.

-I’ve purchased more than two dozen Udemy courses around web development from different instructors – the list includes courses on React, Redux, JavaScript, Node.js, ES6, Express, Webpack, Firebase, TypeScript – and have been really impressed with the overall quality of the training content.
-You pay a one-time fee for any course and, unlike Pluralsight or Lynda LinkedIn Learning that charge a monthly subscription, your Udemy course will be yours forever.
+I’ve purchased dozens of Udemy courses around web development from different instructors - the list includes courses on React, Redux, JavaScript, Node.js, Flutter, Firebase, TypeScript - and have been really impressed with the overall quality of the training content.
+You pay a one-time fee for any course and, unlike Pluralsight or LinkedIn Learning that charge a monthly subscription, your Udemy course will be yours forever.

 Most video courses on Udemy are priced between $20 and $200 but before you key in the credit card, ready this.